types of braces

 • Lower Cost: Metal braces are typically more budget-friendly than invisible braces, making them a more accessible option for many patients.

 • No Compliance Concerns: Unlike invisible braces, you don’t have to worry about removing or losing your orthodontic appliance.
-They are always working to straighten your teeth.
+They are constantly working to straighten your teeth.

-• Customization: Metal braces come with a range of colorful bands and brackets, allowing you to express your personality and style during your treatment.
+• Customization: Metal braces come with various colorful bands and brackets, allowing you to express your personality and style during your treatment.

 Cons of Metal Braces: